 Prepare now for wildfire season

-The first Saturday in May (May 6, 2023) is Wildfire Community Preparedness Day, and it’s a day that brings neighborhoods and communities together to raise awareness and take action to help reduce wildfire risk to homes and businesses.
+The first Saturday in May (May 4, 2024) is Wildfire Community Preparedness Day.
+It’s a day that brings neighborhoods and communities together to raise awareness and take action to help reduce wildfire risk to homes and businesses.

 To help you prepare, the NFPA offers a free Firewise Toolkit for home and business owners whose properties are exposed to the threat of damage from wildfire.
 The toolkit provides a list of possible projects, checklists, safety tips and much more.